alexrasla/GPT-3-Blog/gpt-blog.md

 <h3> Comprehension </h3>
 One of the most extensive tasks GPT-3 was trained on was its ability to comprehend and extract meaning from text.
 This was tested in a varitey of ways including utilizing new words, answering questions based on prompts and facts, and general reasoning.
 <br></br>
 To evaluate the model's ability to utilize new words, the OpenAI team came up with some made up words and provided its definition to the model.
 From this information, the model was tasked to use the word in a sentence.
 Since there is no quantitative metric to measure how well a made-up word is used in a sentence, they again used a qualitative human evaluation.
 In most cases, the GPT-3 generated sentences that included the made-up word seemed to be proficient at using the novel word correctly.
 A similar test with a quantitative metric had to do with recognizing novel patterns by using SAT analogies.
 The model was provided SAT style analogy questions and tasked to determine which pair of words in the answer choices had the same relationship as the words in the question.
 In this task, GPT-3 was correct 65.2% of the time in the few-shot setting.
 While this may not seem too accurate, take into account that the average college applicant was correct only 57% of the time.
-Harrowing.
 <br></br>
 Another comprehension task GPT-3 was tested on was knowledge-based question answering.
 The model was given the PhysicalQA dataset which contains a set of common sense questions about how the world works.
 In this experiment, GPT-3 achieved an accuracy of 82.8% in the few-shot setting on the easy questions.
 Compared to a previous fine-tuned state-of-the-art model RoBERTa, GPT-3's accuracy was 3.4% higher, again showcasing its ability to outperform fine-tuned models.
 <br></br>